Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Mirror symmetry for K3 surfaces with a nonsymplectic involution

 Denote by $d$ and $v$ the vectors $(D,0)$ and $(e_9,e_9)$.
 One has $v^2=-2$, $d^2=0$ and $v\cdot d = 1$.
 Then $v$ and $d$ span a copy of $U$, and

 Let $\psi\colon\Lambda\to E$ be the period of $\hX_0$ as in Eq.~\eqref{eq:period}, and $\psi^+$ be its restriction to $\Lambda^+$.
-We have $\oPic \hX_0 = \ker\psi$ and $(\oPic \hX_0)^+ = \ker \psi^+$.
+We have $\oPic \,\hX_0 = \ker\psi$ and $(\oPic\, \hX_0)^+ = \ker \psi^+$.
 For our surface, $\psi(E_8(2))=1$ (since the $\II^*$ fiber is disjoint from $D$), $\psi(v) = a$ and $\psi(d) = \cF$.
 Thus, when $a=\cF\in E[2]$, we have

-So a generic smoothing of $\hX_0$ preserving $(\oPic \hX_0)^+$ is a family of K3 surfaces with generic Picard lattice $(10,10,0)$, i.e. a family of Enriques K3 surfaces.
+So a generic smoothing of $\hX_0$ preserving $(\oPic \,\hX_0)^+$ is a family of K3 surfaces with generic Picard lattice $(10,10,0)$, i.e. a family of Enriques K3 surfaces.
 It comes with Enriques involution reducing to the involution on $\hX_0$. \end{proof}

-\begin{remark} The last construction implies that there exists a degeneration of Enriques surfaces to a nonnormal surface obtained by gluing an index~$2$ Halphen pencil to itself along the double fiber $2D$ by translating $D$ by $a = \cO_D(D)\in(\Pic^0D)[2]$.
-This is an interesting degeneration which we have not seen in the literature.
-(Of course the dual graphs are well known but this is much more specific.) \end{remark}
+\begin{remark} The last construction builds a degeneration of Enriques surfaces to a nonnormal surface obtained by gluing an index~$2$ Halphen pencil to itself along the double fiber $2D$ by translating $D$ by $a = \cO_D(D)\in(\Pic^0D)[2]$.
+This is an interesting degeneration which we have not seen in the literature. \end{remark}

-\begin{remark} There are two more ways to produce a $d$-semistable Type II surface $\hX_0=V\cup_D V$ with a base-point-free involution: We can glue two Halphen pencils by a $2$-torsion $a\ne\cO_D(D)$.
-We can also glue by a $2$-torsion two copies of a rational elliptic surface with a section.
+\begin{remark} There are two more ways to produce a $d$-semistable Type II surface $\hX_0=V\cup_D V$ with a base-point-free involution: We can glue two Halphen pencils by a nontrivial $2$-torsion $a\ne\cO_D(D)$.
+We can also glue by $2$-torsion two copies of a rational elliptic surface with a section.
 In the first case $\ker(U\to E) = 2U\simeq U(4)$.
 In the second case $\ker(U\to E) = \la 2v, d\ra$.
 Both of these are not $2$-elementary lattices, so the base-point-free involution on $\hX_0$ can not be extended to a smoothing. \end{remark}